-Old Parking Paradigm New Parking Paradigm • "Parking Problem" means inadequate parking supply.
-There are many types of parking problems (management, pricing, enforcement, etc.) • Abundant parking supply is always desirable.
-Too much supply is as harmful as too little.
-Public resources should be maximized and sized appropriately. • Parking should be provided free, funded indirectly, through rents and taxes.
-Users should pay directly for parking facilities.
-A coordinated pricing system should value price parking with on-street the highest. • Innovation faces a high burden of proof and should only be applied if proven and widely accepted. ✓ Innovations should be encouraged.
-Even unsuccessful experiments often provide useful information. • Parking management is a last resort, to be applied only if increasing supply is infeasible.
-Parking management programs should be applied to prevent parking problems.
+Old Parking Paradigm New Parking Paradigm "Parking supply.
+Problem" means inadequate parking ✓ There are many types of parking problems (management, pricing, enforcement, etc.) • Abundan t parking supply is always desirable. ✓ Too much supply is as harmful as too little.
+Public resources should be maximized and sized appropriately.
+A STATE OF THE PARTY OF THE PAR should be provided free, funded through rents and taxes. ~ Users should pay directly for parking facilities.
+A coordinated pricing system should value price parking with on-street the highest. n faces a high burden of proof and ally be applied if proven and widely ✓ Innovations should be encouraged.
+Even unsuccessful experiments often provide useful information. nanagement is a last resort, to be nly if increasing supply is infeasible.
+1 Parking management programs should be applied to prevent parking problems.